-35.3.20 Multi-link SCS procedure
+35.3.20 Multi-link SCS procedure(#5890)

+The SCS procedure is used by a non-AP EHT STA to request AP classify incoming individually addressed MSDUs based upon parameters provided by the non-AP STA and/or describe its traffic characteristics to an EHT AP.

 An EHT STA establishes SCS stream with an EHT AP, as defined in 11.25.2 (SCS procedures), subject to the additional rules and restrictions defined in this subclause.

-The SCS procedure can be used by a non-AP EHT STA to describe its traffic characteristics to an EHT AP.
 A non-AP EHT STA with dot11SCSActivated equal to true that supports transmission of SCS Request frames containing SCS Descriptor element with a (#4918)QoS Characteristics element shall set the SCS Traffic Description Support subfield value in the EHT Capabilities element that it transmits to 1.
 An EHT AP with dot11SCSActivated equal to true that supports transmission of SCS Response frames containing SCS Description element with a (#4918)QoS Characteristics element shall set the SCS Traffic Descriptor Support subfield value in the EHT Capabilities element that it transmits to 1.
 All STAs affiliated with an MLD shall set the SCS Traffic Description Support subfield of the EHT Capabilities element that they transmit to the same value.

-A non-AP EHT STA may transmit an SCS Request frame with SCS Descriptor element(s) containing a (#4918)QoS Characteristics element with the Request Type field set to “Add” or “Change”.
+A non-AP EHT STA may transmit an SCS Request frame with SCS Descriptor element(s) containing a (#4918)QoS Characteristics element if the Request Type field in the frame is set to “Add” or “Change”.
 The (#4918)QoS Characteristics element describes the traffic characteristics of the requested SCS stream.
 A non- AP EHT STA shall not transmit an SCS Request frame with SCS Descriptor element(s) containing a (#4918)QoS Characteristics element to an AP from which it has not received an EHT Capabilities element with the SCS Traffic Description Support field equal to 1.

 The MLDs maintain SCSIDs at MLD level, i.e., the SCSID used by a STA affiliated with a non-AP MLD in an SCS Request frame transmitted to an AP affiliated with an AP MLD is unique across the non-AP MLD.